 because of which the heavens will be dissolved being on fire, and the elements will melt with fervent heat?

-God will annihilate the “heavens” and earth and we will enter into the eternal state.
+On the “day of God,” He will annihilate the “heavens” and earth, and we will enter the eternal state.
 We studied this event in previous verses.

 We should live a life of expectation of the coming day of God.

-Our hope as Christians is not in the United Nations, Washington D.C. or Ottawa.
+Our hope as Christians is not in the United Nations, Washington D.C., Ottawa, or New Delhi.
 Neither do we place our hope in the universities of the world.
 Our hope lies in the coming of Christ.
-We live in expectation of His coming.
-The Bible teaches that conditions of the world will get worse and worse until He comes back.
+We live in expectation of His arrival.
+The Bible teaches that the conditions of the world will get worse and worse until He comes back.
 He will then straighten out the mess that man left here.